International Press Association

 c.
 Cancellation of Your Initial Membership.
 You may cancel your paid Membership within 24 hours of payment by notifying IPA in writing providing the cancellation is requested prior to submission of your digital ID Photo and production of your press id kit.
-A full refund will be issued at that time and your membership will be cancelled.
+A full refund will be issued at that time and your membership will be canceled.
 After that period of paid membership and once your press identification kit has been produced and or mailed, we cannot accept any cancellations or make any refunds of your membership payment.
-At your request we will remove your name and profile from our website upon written cancellation of membership.
+At your request, we will remove your name and profile from our website upon written cancellation of membership.

 7. SELF PROMOTIONAL MATERIALS, SUPPORT AND LICENSE TO USE IPA’S MARKS.